 The new Twist Lock Closure system is both a huge fit advantage of the boot and a possible red flag.
 Unlike a traditional Boa system, Dynafit uses a plastic molded plate that sits under the shell.
 As you turn the dial, a thin cable tightens, allowing the plate to hold your foot in place.
 Most times, the plate sits on a sweet spot between your ankle and forefoot.
 On a few rare occasions, the plate sits askew and feels suboptimal.
 Turn the knob slowly when tightening, and this should alleviate potential issues.
 This adds a new system to the boot with some adjusting to get it in the right place.
 Lastly, make sure the cable runs through the plastic tab/guide on the plate, before inserting the liner.
 It’s easy to ensure the cable runs properly, but keep an eye on it.

-We are confident that this is the best TLT boot yet (or at least since the masterpiece of the TLT6).
+We are confident that the TLT X is the best TLT boot yet (or at least since the masterpiece of the TLT6).
 Dynafit has done a wonderful job paring down their features; this is a sleek, easy to operate boot at the impressive weight of just over 1000 grams.
 If you have a wider foot and don’t need as stiff as a brick flex, find a pair before they are gone

 Size tested: 27.0/27.5

 Verified Weight: 1118g/boot